pramnora/qb64/database/README.md

 The use of 'look up charts'...is a standard programming technique.

-Another way to see these 'loop up charts' is as a database.
+Another way to see these 'look up charts' is as a database.